 Eureka College conducts background screening on all job candidates post-offer (contingency offer).
-Current employees are screened prior to transfer/promotion within the institution.
+Current employees will be screened prior to transfer to another position or promotion to a Division Chair or Budget Manager position.
 The College may also use a third-party administrator to conduct background screening.
 The type of information that can be collected includes, but is not limited to, social security trace, education verification, employment verification, criminal background check, credit report, and motor vehicle record.
 This process is conducted to verify the accuracy of the information provided by the candidate and determine her/his suitability for employment, transfer, or promotion.
 Only job-related information may be used as a basis for denying employment, transfer, or promotion.